ROZALIYA0206/whitepaper/technical.md

 #### No Miners

-Due to consensus lying in the validators (Nodes) with no mining required, scalibility concerns subside as transactions are not reliant on resource intensive confirmations.
+Due to consensus lying in the validators (nodes) with no mining required, scalibility concerns subside as transactions are not reliant on resource intensive confirmations.

 # 4. Milestone Releases